-Ronald C. Kennedy, Ph.D., Chairperson for the School of Medicine Department of Microbiology and Immunology Robert Bright, Ph.D., Graduate Advisor
+Matthew Grisham.
+Ph.D., Professor and Chair for the School of Medicine Department of Microbiology and Immunology

+Robert Bright, Ph.D., Graduate Advisor

-Primary Faculty: Brackee, Bright, Chaffin, Colmer-Hamood, Fralick, Hamood, Kennedy, Rolfe, Siddiqui, Straus, Joint Faculty: Reilly, Rumbaugh, San Francisco, Associate Faculty: Grammas, Griswold, Larppanichpoonphol, Lyte, Reid, Schneider, Warner, Williams, Winn, Wright Adjunct Faculty: Dowd, Molineux, Wolcott
+Primary Faculty: Ahmad, Brackee, Bright, Chaffin, Colmer-

+Hamood, Fralick, Hamood, Kennedy, Rolfe, Siddigui, Straus, Joint Faculty: Reilly, Rumbaugh, San Francisco, Associate Faculty: Grammas, Griswold, Lyte, Reid, Schneider, Warner, Williams, Winn, Wright Adjunct Faculty: Dowd, Wolcott

-Medical Microbiology is designed to graduate exceptionally well trained professionals who possess the necessary background and experience for a career in research and teaching in Microbiology and Immunology.
-Applicants are urged to possess research experience and should have a basic knowledge of microbiology and prior course work in several disciplines of biological sciences.
-Prior coursework in certain areas such as Microbiology (General and Pathogenic), Cell Biology, Immunology, and Biochemistry, though not a requirement, would be helpful.
-Students with deficiencies in these areas may be admitted and required to enroll in these classes as part of their first year of graduate school.
+Medical Microbiology is designed to graduate exceptionally Pharmaceutical Sciences well trained professionals who possess the necessary background and experience for a career in research and teaching in (GPSC) Microbiology and Immunology.
+Applicants are urged to possess research experience and should have a basic knowledge of microbiology and prior course work in several disciplines of Thomas Abbruscato, Ph.D., GSBS Associate Dean, Graduate biological sciences.
+Prior coursework in certain areas such as Advisor Microbiology (General and Pathogenic), Cell Biology, Immu-Thomas Abbruscato, Ph.D., Interim Chair, Pharmaceutical nology, and Biochemistry, though not a requirement, would Sciences be helpful.
+Students with deficiencies in these areas may be Junxuan Lu, Ph.D., Chair, Biomedical Sciences admitted and required to enroll in these classes as part of their Primary Faculty: Abbruscato, Ahsan, Bickel, Cucullo, Gunaje, first year of graduate school.

-Students have the opportunity to rotate through research laboratories (three are recommended, but not a requirement) to broaden their education and research experience, and to assist in the identification of a field of specialization for their thesis or dissertation research.
-Major areas of current research activities include: microbial pathogenesis, bacterial gene regulation, biofilms, multi-drug resistance, immunology (cancer and infectious diseases), tumor antigen identification, vaccines and phage and immunotherapy.
-For further information, see www.ttuhsc.edu/microbiology.
+Students have the opportunity to rotate through research Joint Faculty: Wright laboratories (three are recommended, but not a requirement) Associate Faculty: Leff to broaden their education and research experience, and to Adjunct Faculty: Arumugam assist in the identification of a field of specialization for their thesis or dissertation research.
+Major areas of current research About the Program activities include: microbial pathogenesis, bacterial gene regulation, biofilms, multi-drug resistance, immunology (cancer and Pharmaceutical Sciences encompass all those areas of pharinfectious diseases), tumor antigen identification, vaccines and macy research that pertain to drug design, delivery, formulaphage and immunotherapy.
+For further information, see www. tions, and therapeutics.
+The faculty members of the department ttuhsc.edu/microbiology. exhibit research interests and expertise in drug design and